Affiliate links on Android Authority may earn us a commission. Learn more.

 QUICK ANSWER

-Assuming your AirPods are charged and connected, you can try tactics like rebooting devices, flipping Bluetooth and/or Automatic Ear Detection off and on, and making sure all software and firmware updates are in place.
+Assuming your AirPods are charged and connected, you can try tactics like rebooting your devices, flipping Bluetooth and/or Automatic Ear Detection off and on, and making sure all available software and firmware updates are installed.
 You should also clean your AirPods and check their microphone settings.
 If you're still unsuccessful, you can try resetting your AirPods, but after that you'll need to talk to Apple support.

 How to fix AirPods microphone that’s not working

-With the exception of the final two, which are a little more drastic, the steps below can be tried in any order you feel like.
-Also, while some of these might seem obvious, it’s useful to rule them out before resorting to Apple support or buying an entirely new set of headphones.
+With the exception of the final two options, which are a little more drastic, the steps below can be tried in any order you feel like.
+Also, while some of them might seem obvious, it’s useful to simple fixes out before resorting to Apple support or buying an entirely new set of headphones.

 Charge your AirPods

-It happens to the best of us — thinking our headphones are good to go, but on checking, realizing that we skipped charging for one too many workdays or gym sessions.
-Remember, lithium batteries will continue to drain even when they’re not being used, if usually very slowly.
+Don’t worry, it happens to the best of us — thinking our headphones are good to go, but suddenly realizing that we skipped charging for one too many workdays or workouts.
+Remember, lithium batteries continue to drain even when they’re not being used, if usually very slowly.

-You can check AirPods’ battery life by bringing them an Apple device and opening the case.
+You can check AirPods’ battery life by bringing them close to an Apple mobile device and opening the case.
 If they’re already on your ears, check your device’s Batteries widget.
-Of course, if your headphones are fully depleted, you won’t see any on-device info.
+Of course if your headphones are fully depleted, you won’t see any on-device info.

 Put your AirPods back in their case

-This is unlikely to do much, but putting your AirPods back in their case for 30 seconds or so could force a state change that “wakes up” your microphones.
+This is unlikely to do much, but putting your AirPods back in their case for 30 seconds or so could force a state change that “wakes up” their microphones.

 Toggle Bluetooth off and on again

-The audio pathways in iOS and iPadOS can be…quirky.
+The audio pathways in iOS and iPadOS can be…eccentric.
 That means that if you force a Bluetooth audio device to reconnect, it might resume working properly.
-Go to Settings > Bluetooth and flip the toggle back and forth.
+Go to Settings > Bluetooth and flip the toggle off and on.
 You can also try the same on a Mac by going to Apple menu > System Settings > Bluetooth.

 Toggle Automatic Ear Detection off and on again